About Me

 My midwifery journey started many years ago after having mixed experiences of birth for my own babies.
 My Grandmother was a midwife too, and she installed a passion that is as strong today as it was when I sat, as a girl, listening to her enthralling stories.
 My mission statement is also as true today as it was when I started my training.
 It’s never faltered because, like birth itself, it’s ethos is as old as salt.

 However, the pressures of understaffing and system strain deeply affected the way I was able to work.
-I felt a strong draw towards the ‘Birth Reflections’ services, helping families find resolution after difficult birth/maternity care experiences.
-Alongside this, I taught respectful midwifery and obstetric emergencies in Bangladesh, Kenya and Nepal.
+I felt an increasing pull towards the ‘Birth Reflections’ services, helping families find resolution after difficult birth/maternity care experiences.
+To further explore my unmet midwifery needs, I taught respectful midwifery and obstetric emergencies in Bangladesh, Kenya and Nepal.
 I also travelled to the refugee camps in France, to better understand the challenges faced by the families there.
 All of these experiences further deepened my commitment to compassionate, trauma-informed care.

-Emotionally exhausted, I finally concluded the best way to look after my own mental health AND continue to offer effective therapeutic midwifery support, was to take early retirement from NHS, and train as a psychotherapist.
+Emotionally exhausted, and still unhappy with the increasing systemic challenges, I finally concluded the best way to look after my own mental health AND continue to offer effective and compassionate midwifery support, was to take early retirement from NHS, and train as a psychotherapist.
 I have retained my non-clinical competencies, and remain a registered midwife with the Nursing and Midwifery Council.
 I am fully insured and am enhanced DBS checked, and I continue to offer birth planning and antenatal consultations, infant feeding support, early postnatal support and birth debriefing.

-I am registered (as trainee) with Human Givens Institute (accredited by Professional Standards Authority), and draw on a range of evidence based approaches, including cognitive, behavioural, interpersonal, and solutions focussed therapies, reflective listening, hypnotherapy, and up-to-date neuroscience.
+I am registered (as trainee) with Human Givens Institute (accredited by Professional Standards Authority, for high standards of training, conduct, and ethical practice, alongside BACP, UKCP), and draw on a range of evidence based approaches, including cognitive, behavioural, interpersonal, and solutions focussed therapies, reflective listening, hypnotherapy, and up-to-date neuroscience.
 I tailor my work to each individual, rather than relying on a single therapeutic model.
-My approach is practical and focused on helping you feel better as efficiently and safely as possible, while working at a pace that feels right for you.
+My approach is practical and focused on helping you feel better as efficiently and safely as possible, while working at your pace, and around your parental/work commitments.

 I also support couples and co-parents experiencing relationship difficulties in early parenthood, where exhaustion, changing identities, and unresolved birth experiences can place significant strain on communication, intimacy, and connection.